top of page

 When I teach, I aim to help students develop their critical thinking skills regarding both philosophical texts and everyday problems.

-I do this by connecting philosophical ideas to contemporary popular-culture concepts and drawing out the relevance that old or abstract ideas can have in our modern world.
+I do this by connecting philosophical ideas to contemporary popular-culture concepts and drawing out the relevance that old or abstract ideas have in our modern world.

 Instructor of record